pbastide/integrated_phylogenetic_models/crossvalidation/README.md

 # Cross-validation of locations on WNV data set

-150 sequences were selected uniformly at random from 802 sequence data set using following command :
+150 sequences were selected uniformly at random from the 801 sequence data set using following command :

 ./wnvcv --xml=./WNV_RRW_tree_1.xml 2077 150